ThreeSixtyGiving/standard/documentation/reference.md

 ## Extending the summary table
 The default summary table template is defined by use of special ‘rollUp’ properties in the [underlying JSON Schema file](/wp-content/plugins/threesixty_docs/standard/schema/360-giving-schema.json).
 There is a [Flatten Tool](https://github.com/OpenDataServices/flatten-tool) that uses these properties when creating templates.
-However, it is possible, following the same naming convention for fields, to bring most properties into the Activity table if a particular use-case requires.
+However, it is possible, following the same naming convention for fields, to bring most properties into the Grants table if a particular use-case requires.

 For example, the structure:

-* Activity
+* grants
   * relatedDocument
     * url

-can by represented in the Activity table under the column name:
+can by represented in the `Grants` table under the column name:

 * ```relatedDocument/0/url```